David Hatch - Artist Web Site

 the campaign trail.

-audience on TikTok, where she posted pragmatic pep talks and cozy video diaries,
+where she posted pragmatic pep talks and cozy video diaries, sharing behind-the-scenes

-sharing behind-the-scenes family anecdotes, “what’s in my Baggu?”
+family anecdotes, “what’s in my Baggu?” insights, and even

 The 24-year-old joined her dad for the duration of the whirlwind campaign